elben1991/elbengit/readme.txt

-creating a new branch is quick & simple.and conflict.
+creating a new branch is quick & simple.and conflict.  branch